Pusooy/Snake-Game/README.md

 3. Press `A` to speed up the game.
 4. Press `S` to slow down the game.
 5. Press `Space` to switch game modes.
+6. Press `C` to cancel the body conflict detect.

 ## Design Patterns